 2 miles in 17 minutes (240 foot elevation).

 If I’d come back feeling great, I’d be OK with that — it’s not brilliant but it’s not desperate either.
 However, I came back with sweaty eyeballs, feeling like I’d been stabbed (my surgeon said that I might feel like I’d been kicked by a horse: he wasn’t kidding).

-Swimming — last month I swam a 42:50 mile (admittedly my weakest moment health-wise), which is lousy.
+Last month I swam a 42:50 mile which is lousy.
 I had an operation 5 days later, and have healed a lot since, though, so I’ll have another go.
-Maybe aim for a 41-minute mile… (Really, 30 min.)

 When I started this post I was going to write about how I’m burning with energy, how I can’t wait to get started and am really looking forward to this strong and exciting-blah-blah stage in my forty-something life.
 (Forty-five is the new twenty-five?)
 How revoltingly smug — how very social media — would that have been.
 But I’ve just done the run now and need to concentrate on breathing, so I’m going to abandon my blog and go and faceplant with a large wedge of Brie, until the sweat stops sticking my face to the floor, or school phones to ask why I haven’t picked up my children.

 I might never blog about this again.